Purdue-CS193/homework-0-ethan-maniv/index.md

 # Ethan Manivannan's First CS193 Homework

--The class teaches us skills that would not otherwise be taught
+- The class teaches us skills that would not otherwise be taught
 - It is taught by former cs students
-- Bulleted
-- List

 ## Welcome to GitHub Pages